open5e/open5e/source/monsters/tome-of-beasts/S/wolf-spirit-swarm.rst

 **Bite.** *Melee Weapon Attack.* +5 to hit, reach 5 ft., one target. *Hit:*
 8 (2d4 + 3) piercing damage plus 3 (1d6) cold damage.
 The
-target is also knocked prone if the attack scored a critical hit.
+target is also knocked :ref:`srd:prone` if the attack scored a critical hit.

 **Icy Doom (Recharge 5-6).** All creatures within 5 feet of the wolf spirit swarm take 22 (4d10) cold damage, or half damage with a successful DC 14 Constitution saving throw.
-Those that fail the saving throw also gain one level of exhaustion and become frightened until the start of the swarm’s next turn.
+Those that fail the saving throw also gain one level of :ref:`srd:exhaustion` and become :ref:`srd:frightened` until the start of the swarm’s next turn.